rdf-elixir/website/content/grax/schemas.md

 end
 ```

-But additive preloading depths can lead to infinite preloadings circles.
+But additive preloading depths can lead to infinite preloading circles.
 This is prohibited by stopping with the preloading down a path, when the first already preloaded element on this path reoccurs.

-On `load/2` calls the preloading can be configured also

-The is a pretty greedy preloading strategy.
+This a pretty greedy preloading strategy.
 But in the first version, which is limited to working on in-memory RDF.ex graphs, where loading is quite fast and the data access doesn't require any further IO, this simple strategy gets us already quite far.

-Although simple, it should be usable in some cases.
-Especially with the capability to override preloading settings on individual API calls at any time.
+Although simple, it should be usable in some cases, especially with the capability to override preloading settings on individual API calls at any time.

-But again, this was just the easy, lowest-hanging fruit of a strategy for a preloading algorithm.
-What we definitely want is for example query pattern-based or path-based preloading or that data properties can be defined that fetch values from the neighbourhood of a node directly into a schema, which will hopefully will be available in future versions.
+But again, this was just the easy, lowest hanging fruit of a strategy for a preloading algorithm.
+What we definitely want is for example query pattern-based or path-based preloading or that data properties can be defined that fetch values from the neighbourhood of a node directly into a schema, which will hopefully be available in future versions.

 ### Inverse property links